kiwi-bdd/Kiwi/Readme.txt

 Contributing
 ------------
 Pull requests are welcome and encouraged.
-Signigicant contributors to the project are listed in Contributors.txt.
+Significant contributors to the project are listed in Contributors.txt.
-My time is more limited nowadays so if you want to contribute in some other way, let me know too!

 Simple BDD for the iPhone and iPad
 ----------------------------------